James4Ever0/notes/fire prevention and smart switches.md

 if you want distributed computing, safety need to be put into first place.

-you need to always make sure that message service is always avaliable to the supervisor.
+you need to always make sure that message service is always available to the supervisor.

 ----